AurelienDellac/discord-ttrpg-soundboard/README.md

 ![The tool console](https://github.com/AurelienDellac/discord-ttrpg-soundboard/assets/33094417/df596735-2349-4ba0-982f-d1efec75f9db)
 ![The soundboard](https://github.com/AurelienDellac/discord-ttrpg-soundboard/assets/33094417/c114ffbe-a0fa-43b5-b62d-e13f9e368f43)

-You can chose which sound each bot plays by using the different buttons.
-The sound can come from local storage files or youtube links as explain in [the customization section](#customization).
+The soundboard consists in two main sections corresponding to each bot and the sounds are dispatched in differents sub categories.
+You can chose which sound each bot plays by clicking on a sound button.
+The sounds can come from local storage files or youtube links as explain in [the customization section](#customization).
 Each bot have a a list of commands at the bottom of its body :
 - Pause
 - Resume
 - Stop